mubashir1837/Breast_Cancer_Gene_Expression_Processed_Data/README.md

 ## License

-Please refer to the original GEO dataset for licensing information.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.